emdfaj/retrieval_augmented_generation/README.md

 This will process the documents in the directory and output the results based on the implemented logic.

 ## Note:
-Check the 'RAG(Langchain).ipynb' file for the documentation.
+Check the 'RAG(Langchain).ipynb' file for the proper documentation.